-Trigonometry is something that most people say they could never do.
-The funny part is, it is really easy.
+Trigonometry is something that most people say they can't do.
+The funny part is that it is really easy.
 Carpentry calls for trigonometry more than you might think.
 Every time a carpenter makes an angled cut, the measurement of the angle or the adjoining lines must be figured out.
 You could do this the slow (and potentially wrong) way, or you could use trigonometry.
 Here is the easy “trigonometry” way to figure it out.